luanosantana/terramesos/README.md

 ## To use

-Make sure Bazel is installed
+Make sure Bazel is installed (use oficial documentation)

 ```sh
 bazel test //:main